jparkinson375/papers/journal.md

 James Parkinson
 Joe Bloggs

+#Abstract
+Leave this until last because its hardest to write.

 #Introduction
 We present here aircraft measurements of SOA over Niger, using an Aerodyne aerosol mass spectrometer (Allan 2004).
 Joe Bloggs has already made some awesome measurements, but hasn't answered all the science yet.